Package 'prismatic'

 shift

-Numeric between 0 and 1, 0 will do zero darkening, 1 will do complete darkening turning the color to black.
+A number between 0 and 1.
+0 will do zero darkening, and 1 will do complete darkening, turning the color to black.
 Defaults to 0.5.

 space